ashfelloff/reddit-stock-analysis/README.md

-# Stock Analysis Project
+# Reddit AI stock analysis

-## Project Goal
+## WTF is this even

-The goal of this project is to analyze the stock performance based on posts from Reddit's WallStreetBets and Stocks subreddits.
-By leveraging sentiment analysis and historical stock data, we aim to understand the impact of social media discussions on stock prices.
+I've always wanted to see how well Reddit actually was at picking stonks.
+And see what the returns were.
+So I analyzed the stock performance based on posts from Reddit's WallStreetBets and Stocks subreddits.
+I used AI (specifically gpt-4o) to do a sentiment analysis and extract any stock tickers from posts to measure stock performance.

 ## Some notes